Transportation

 FLEET

-Since 2015, UNC Charlotte has made the Green Fleet Award list of the 100 Best Fleets in the Americas.
+From 2015-2019, UNC Charlotte made the Green Fleet Award list of the 100 Best Fleets in the Americas.
 The University has ranked as high as #10 on the annual list, with frequent mention of the large electric vehicle fleet used and maintained by the campus.